All Episodes

 You put a free society up against a tyrannical dictatorship any day of the week.

-And he said there's no question about it.
+And he said, there's no question about it.

-It the similarities are profound.
+The similarities are profound.

-He said, I might disagree with the plan of the execution of the war on terror, but the overriding idealism to spread freedom around the world and to rescue people from tyranny is exactly what the Cold War was about, because that's how you protect yourself is you disarm people who uh want to imprison others.
+He said, I might disagree with the plan of the execution of the war on terror, but the overriding idealism to spread freedom around the world and to rescue people from tyranny is exactly what the Cold War was about, because that's how you protect yourself, is you disarm people who want to imprison others.

 And that's the same thing that we're doing here.

-Would you rather be in a cold war or not?
+Would you rather be in a Cold War or not?

 Is the Cold War the right direction for the country?